Roadmap

 Multi-jurisdictional compliance conflicts.

-Basic UX improvements translate across countries.
-Sophisticated approaches may require country-specific changes, creating maintenance and consistency challenges.
+Basic UX improvements usually translate across countries.
+But sophisticated approaches may require country-specific changes, creating maintenance and consistency challenges.

 Solution 3